-	If you think that a treatment program will fix your problems, you have underestimated how severe what you have been through is.
+If you think that a treatment program will fix your problems, you have underestimated the severity of what you have been through.
 It will take time to get back to where you were before your addiction began, and you may experience mood swings and other difficulties as you adjust to returning to your life.
 You may need to adjust to friends, family members, and co-workers seeing you differently now.
 Once you leave rehab, you might need to find new friends.
 If you go back to old friends who also have a drug or alcohol habit, you’re more likely to relapse.
 Other outpatients have to seek new careers or find new routines.
-Whatever decisions you make that is a good one, you are supporting your decisions to take more control over your future.
+Whatever decisions you make should support your decision to take more control over your future.

 Maintaining A Sober Life

 After you have been through detoxification and inpatient rehab, you will return to your normal life.
 This includes going back to work, hobbies, family, and friends.
 All of these things can set off cravings and new temptations.

 Most relapses happen in the first six months after rehab.
 If you can understand what tempts you, you can more effectively protect yourself against the coming challenges.
 Develop healthy relationships with drug-free people.
 They can encourage you to a healthier lifestyle, create positive distractions, and support more positive changes.
 This is very helpful for someone who has left treatment and is trying to maintain sobriety.

 You need to have a plan in place for your continuing care before you leave rehab.
 It will be much easier to manage the next phase of treatment if you know where to start.
 Contacting a treatment provider can put you on the right path.

 Different Types Of Continuing Support